Samsung officially unveils Z Flip 4 and Z Fold 4 smartphones

 The Flip 4 features a tiny 1.9-inch Super AMOLED cover display for notifications, checking calendars and weather, and other quick operations.
 The main display is a 6.7-inch Dynamic AMOLED running at 2640 x 1080 resolution, capable of dynamic refresh rates up to 120Hz.

 It comes in four finishes – Black, Pink Gold, Bora Purple and Blue – as well as three storage configurations: 128GB, 256GB and 512GB.
 It will run on a Snapdragon 8+ GEN 1 processor backed by 8GB of RAM.
 It will also feature IPX8 water resistance and a 3700mAh battery with the potential to charge at 35W, according to Samsung, although you’ll need to buy the power adapter separately.
-The 128GB model will retail for £999.
+The 128GB model will retail for £999 / $999 / around AU$1730.

 The Fold 4 continues the existing line’s take on the phone/tablet hybrid with some welcome upgrades over the Fold 3.
 This includes thinner bezels on the main display, a less noticeable under-display selfie camera, a slimmer hinge mechanism, and a tougher Gorilla Glass Victus display that should improve durability while remaining flexible enough to fold.
 It also retains S-Pen support from the previous generation, although this is still an optional extra.
 It also will receive an overhauled UI, with a desktop style taskbar for improved productivity performance and easier access to the split-screen multi-window app mode.